Jerome Frescobaldi: The Frescobaldi family at the English court

 Jerome Frescobaldi supplied some textiles for the coronation of Henry VII of England in 1485.
-His sons Filippo and Leonard Frescobaldi conducted similar business at the English court from 1511, where there were several other Italian merchants in residence.
-In 1516 Leonard Frescobaldi was given an annuity or pension by Henry VIII as a vendor of cloth of gold and silver, and he was made an usher of the king's chamber.
-Leonard had stood as a guarantor for Pietro Torrigiano when he was contracted to make the tomb of Margaret Beaufort in November 1511.
+His sons Filippo and Leonardo Frescobaldi conducted similar business at the English court from 1511, where there were several other Italian merchants in residence.
+In 1516 Leonardo Frescobaldi was given an annuity or pension by Henry VIII as a vendor of cloth of gold and silver, and he was made an usher of the king's chamber.
+Leonardo had stood as a guarantor for Pietro Torrigiano when he was contracted to make the tomb of Margaret Beaufort in November 1511.
 A Netherlandish artist involved in the tomb project, Meynnart Wewyck had been in Scotland in 1502 and 1503 painting portraits.

 Leonard Frescobaldi supplied damask gold thread to the king's embroiderer John Milner.
-He also supplied guns and military equipment to Henry VIII, including halberds, axes and handguns, 4,500 suits of armour, cables for the king's ships, and suite of twelve cannnons called the "Twelve Apostles".
+He also supplied guns and military equipment to Henry VIII, including halberds, axes and handguns, 4,500 suits of armour, cables for the king's ships, and suite of twelve cannons called the "Twelve Apostles".
 Some of this weaponry made have been used in France and against Scotland at the battle of Flodden.
 Cardinal Wolsey raised loans to pay for the armour and artillery purchases of Henry VIII from the Frescobaldi and Cavalcanti banks.

 Jerome's son Francesco Frescobaldi is said to offered hospitality and employment to Thomas Cromwell in Florence around the year 1504, according to Matteo Bandello.

 Frescobaldi and alum

+Pope Julius II wanted to enforce a monopoly on the alum trade to increase his revenues, and in 1506 Frescobaldi's business in Bruges was among those listed as a "pernicious contagion to the souls of the faithful".
+Alum was essential in tanning and in cloth-dyeing as a mordant.
+The Frescobaldi and Gualterotti family partnership were importing Turkish alum to England and to Flanders for Philip the Handsome, resulting in a reduction in prices.

-Frescobaldi was accused of a grave charge by Pope Julius II, and James IV wrote to the Pope in his favour in February 1508, mentioning that Frescobaldi had been involved in the alum trade (essential in tanning and in cloth-dyeing as a mordant), and Philip I of Castile had pressured him to import alum so that he broke a monopoly.
-James IV wrote to Louis XII of France hoping that he would intervene in support of Frescobaldi.
-The Frescobaldi and Gualterotti family partnership were importing Turkish alum to England and Flanders, resulting in a reduction in prices.
+Hearing that Frescobaldi was accused of a grave charge by Pope Julius II, James IV wrote to the Pope in his favour in February 1508, mentioning that Frescobaldi had been involved in the alum trade, and Philip I of Castile had pressured him to import alum so that he broke the monopoly.
+In his letter, James IV wrote of Frescobaldi as his good friend and close associate.
+James IV wrote to Louis XII of France hoping that he too would intervene in support of Frescobaldi.